zjunlp/EasyEdit/README_2.md

 python steer/evaluate/evaluate.py --generation_dataset_path results/my_dataset_results.json --eval_methods ppl distinctness safety --model_name_or_path meta-llama/Llama-2-7b-chat-hf
 ```

+## Acknowledgments

+Our sincerest thanks are extended to [CAA](https://github.com/nrimsky/CAA), [LM-Steer](https://github.com/Glaciohound/LM-Steer), and [AxBench](https://github.com/stanfordnlp/axbench) for their invaluable contributions to our project.
+We have integrated parts of their source code into our work, and for this, we are deeply appreciative.

+Furthermore, we are grateful for the ongoing support and collaboration from our community.
+Special recognition goes to those who have diligently reported issues and shared their technical expertise.
+Your collective efforts have been instrumental in our project's success. 🙌

 ## Citation

 Please cite our paper if you use EasyEdit in your work.